-Serial Date and Main claims and causes of Status / number instance Defendants action Main remedies Represented class additional details Claim amount 24.
+Serial Date and Main claims and causes of Status / number instance Defendants action Main remedies Represented class additional details Claim amount 23.
 9/2017 Clal Insurance and The plaintiffs contend that the defendants do not duly apply section 5(b) of the Declaratory relief with respect to the breach of the provisions of the law, Anyone to whom amounts were paid by the defendants which were ruled in their favor by a judicial authority, without the addition The proceedings are currently in the stage The amount of personal damages alleged by the plaintiff District - Jerusalem additional insurance companies Adjudication of Interest and Linkage Law, 1961 (hereinafter: the "Adjudication of Interest and Linkage Law"), and do not pay, as a matter of policy, the required interest and linkage pursuant to that law, with respect to any debt which was ruled against them by a judicial authority, and which was not paid by them on the date set for its payment. compensation to the class members with respect to the alleged damages which they incurred, and ordering the defendants to correct the policy from this point forward. of linkage differentials and/or interest and/or linked interest to the ruled amount. involving an evaluation of the motion to approve the claim as a class action. against Clal Insurance amounted to NIS 56.47.
 The plaintiffs, in the absence of accurate data regarding the aggregate damage incurred by the class, estimate the damage as a minimum of tens of millions of NIS, if not more.
-25. District - Tel Aviv Clal Insurance According to the plaintiffs, Clal Insurance operates unlawfully by continuing to collect premiums from policyholders even after they announced the cancellation of the policy, and cancels the policy only on the 1st of the calendar month subsequent to the date of receipt of the cancellation notice, and by misleading policyholders by not informing them of the methods for cancellation before entering into the engagement.
+24. 11/2017 District - Tel Aviv Clal Insurance According to the plaintiffs, Clal Insurance operates unlawfully by continuing to collect premiums from policyholders even after they announced the cancellation of the policy, and cancels the policy only on the 1st of the calendar month subsequent to the date of receipt of the cancellation notice, and by misleading policyholders by not informing them of the methods for cancellation before entering into the engagement.
 To order Clal Insurance to compensate the class members in the amount of the monetary damages which they incurred, with respect to non-monetary damages which were incurred due to inconvenience and harm to autonomy, and to order it to reimburse the additional enrichment which was accrued by Clal Insurance due to its actions and/or omissions as referenced in the claim.
 All policyholders who were charged payment with respect to the policies, even after they gave notice of their request to cancel the policies, during the 7 years preceding the filing of the claim, until a ruling has been issued on the matter.
-The proceedings are currently in the stage involving an evaluation of the motion to approve the claim as a class action.
+In October 2018, the plaintiffs filed a motion to withdraw the proceedings, without ordering expenses.
+The motion subject to the Court's approval, the granting of which is uncertain.
 The plaintiffs estimate, conservatively, the total damage incurred by the class members as a total of NIS 30 million.